Table of Contents

 1. Sprinkle on Roasted Vegetables

-Add a pinch of peppercorn flakes to roasted potatoes, carrots, or Brussels sprouts for an extra layer of flavor.
-Their texture also makes them ideal for coating roasted or grilled veggies before serving.
+Add a pinch of peppercorn flakes to roasted potatoes, carrots, or Brussels sprouts for extra flavor.
+Their texture works well as a coating for roasted or grilled veggies before serving.

 2. Enhance Soups and Stews